wasmCloud/wasmcloud-dev-site/content/app-dev/create-actor/run.md

 draft: false
 ---

-### Pre-Requisites

 In this guide we're going to start the actor "the long way" so that you can get a feel for all of the moving parts of the process.
 Our tooling documentation should help you get actors started easier once you've been through this guide.

-### Start NATS
+### Pre-Requisites
-Refer to the [Starting NATS](../../../overview/getting-started#starting-nats) section of the getting started guide for instructions on how to start NATS.
-NATS will be required to start your actor in the following steps.
+To run this part of the guide, you'll need a local OCI (Open Container Initiative)-compliant registry.
+The easiest way to get an OCI registry running locally is with `docker` and it's `registry` image.

 ### Deploy a Local Docker Registry

-The `wash` tooling and the embedded REPL launch actors and capability providers from OCI (Open Container Initiative)-compliant registries.
+The `wash` tooling and the embedded REPL launch actors and capability providers from OCI-compliant registries.
 One such registry is the docker registry.
 You can run this locally with the following command:

 ```
 docker run -d -p 5000:5000 --restart=always --name registry registry:2
 ```

 For more information on running the registry, you can read [Docker's documentation](https://docs.docker.com/registry/deploying/).

-Note: if you used the `docker-compose` script as described in the [Starting NATS](../../../overview/getting-started#starting-nats) section, you do not need to start the registry manually.

 ### Push Your Actor